toluaina/pgsync/README.md

 #### Benefits
 - PGsync aims to be simple to use out of the box compared to other solutions.
-- PGsync handles data deletions Unlike Logstash.
+- PGsync handles data deletions unlike Logstash.
 - PGSync requires little development effort.
 You simply define a config describing your data.
 - PGsync generates advanced queries matching your schema directly.
 With Logstash you need to write this yourself.
-- PGSync allows you to easily rebuild your index in case of a schema change.
+- PGSync allows you to easily rebuild your indexes in case of a schema change.
-- You can only expose the view of your data you require in Elasticsearch.
+- You can expose only the data you require in Elasticsearch.

 #### Credits